FrederickGeek8/LYQL/README.md

 # LYQL
 **Disclaimer: I am in no way affiliated with Yahoo.
 This tool likely violates Yahoo Terms and Conditions by using non-public API's.
 Use *only* for personal use.
 I am not liable for misuse of this program or any effects it may have.**

+## Super simple to use
 LYQL is a tool for achieving truly real-time, free stock prices direct from Yahoo.

-## Basic Usage
+LYQL is designed to be a simple, intuitive library solution that can be used both in the browser and on a server.
 ```javascript
 var LYQL = require('LYQL');